Rohit-Pati/portfolio/README.md

 ## 3. EV Conversion
 #### WHAT is this project?
 This project was carried out in collaboration with EVahan (a startup company in Nepal) with my responsibility as General Engineer.
-It focused on successfully converting an ic engine powered two-wheeler vehicle into pure electric.
+It focused on successfully converting an IC engine powered two-wheeler vehicle into pure electric.
 ![fig13](Pictures/EV_conversion/EVConvert.jpg)
 #### HOW is it done?
 - Motor sizing according to the client's drive cycle using MATLAB/Simulink.